elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

     <br />
     <div></div>

-- You avoid tight coupling between the creator and the concrete products.
+- You avoid a close relationship between the Creator and the concrete products.
-- Single Responsibility Principle.
-You can move the product creation code into one place in the program, making the code easier to support.
+- **Single Responsibility Principle (S.R.P.):** The principle of single responsibility.
+You can consolidate the product creation code into a single location in the program, making it easier to support.
-- Open/Closed Principle.
-You can introduce new types of products into the program without breaking existing client code.
+- **Open/Closed Principle:** You can integrate new products to the system without busting the current client code.

 <br />
   </div>